Auto-Calibration of Cone Beam Geometries from Arbitrary Rotating Markers using a Vector Geometry Formulation of Projection Matrices: Introduction

 Sawall et al.\ \cite{SawallKachelriess2012} apply a genetic optimization algorithm to a straight-forward objective function penalizing the least squares errors between forward model and observations.
 Rather than using multiple rotating markers within one tomographic scan, they use a single marker scanned at multiple different geometric configurations of the employed tomography setup.
 As discussed earlier \cite{Beque2003,WangTsui2007}, this provides enough information to simultaneously determine each scan geometry.
 Sawall et al.\ were the only ones to actually work with the absolute minimum of one marker, although simultaneous calibration of multiple systems or multiple configurations of the same system has been addressed before \cite{Beque2003,WangTsui2007,JohnstonBadea2008}.

+Li et al.\ \cite{GLi2019} likewise use global optimization to relate the forward model to observed marker projections, yet specifically design the cost function to exploit known consistency constraints of two-view geometries.
+Namely, the lines between focal spot, marker and the marker's projection on the detector for two views of the same marker must obviously intersect, and do so at the location of the marker.
+The complete elimination of degrees of freedom to be optimized, as previously shown by Gross et al.\ \cite{GrossSchwanecke2012}, could thereby not be achieved.

-In the following, a further approach to reference-free calibration will be presented that, in contrast to the ones by Gross et al.\ \cite{GrossSchwanecke2012} and Sawall et al.\ \cite{SawallKachelriess2012}, does not require the use of generic non-convex optimization techniques.
-It is in this respect most similar to the method described by Smekal et al.\ \cite{SawallKachelriess2012}.
-Other than in \cite{SawallKachelriess2012} and other previous approaches, the problem will be parametrized by projection matrix elements, which has previously only been done in the context of known calibration structures (cf.\ \cite{RougeeTrousset1993,NavabGraumann1996,StrobelWiesent2003,StrubelNoo2005,HoppeNooHornegger2007,XLiBLiu2010}).
-This will on the one hand allow a very simple representation of the core calibration problem and on the other hand expose the link between methods solely based on constraints on the detector geometry (\cite{Smekal2004,GrossSchwanecke2012,SawallKachelriess2012}) and those based on (partial) prior knowledge on the sample (e.g.\ \cite{Beque2003,Beque2005,StrubelNoo2005,Cho2005,WangTsui2007,JohnstonBadea2008,RobertMainprize2009,XuTsui2013}).
+In the following, an analytically motivated approach to reference-free calibration will be presented that, in contrast to the ones by Gross et al.\ \cite{GrossSchwanecke2012}, Sawall et al.\ \cite{SawallKachelriess2012} and Li et al.\ \cite{GLi2019}, does not require the use of generic non-convex optimization techniques, and thus in particular does not require initial estimates for any of the parameters.
+It is in this respect most similar to the method described by Smekal et al.\ \cite{Smekal2004}.
+Other than in \cite{Smekal2004} and other previous approaches, the problem will be parametrized by projection matrix elements, which has previously only been done in the context of known calibration structures (cf.\ \cite{RougeeTrousset1993,NavabGraumann1996,StrobelWiesent2003,StrubelNoo2005,HoppeNooHornegger2007,XLiBLiu2010}).
+This will on the one hand allow a very simple representation of the core calibration problem and on the other hand expose the link between methods solely based on constraints on the detector geometry (\cite{Smekal2004,GrossSchwanecke2012,SawallKachelriess2012,GLi2019}) and those based on (partial) prior knowledge on the sample (e.g.\ \cite{Beque2003,Beque2005,StrubelNoo2005,Cho2005,WangTsui2007,JohnstonBadea2008,RobertMainprize2009,XuTsui2013}).